austinmama/customer-portal/cpmanuserprof.md

 4. Edit the **User Profile** details as necessary.
 For users in accounts that use IBMid for authentication, update your email and password in your IBMid profile.
 See Table 1 for more information.
 5. If you want to reset your password after you log in, click **Reset Password** to generate an email that allows you to change your password.
 6. Click **Edit User** to submit the changes.

+### User profile detail fields

+The following tables provide information about the different settings used to edit a user profile in customer portal.
+For more details about each account, see the sections that follow.

 | Field | Definition |
 |-----|----------|